steepdawn974/vps-lightningnode-wg/README.md

 `ssh wgserver`

-# Install and Confiugure WQireguard on Server and Client
+# Install and Configure Wireguard on CLIENT and SERVER

-- Install wireguard on both client and server machines
+- Install wireguard on both client and server

 `sudo apt install wireguard`

+### On SERVER
-On SERVER edit control file and enable ipv4 forwarding
+edit control file and enable ipv4 forwarding
 ```
 sudo nano /etc/sysctl.conf